10 week courses in Hove, Sussex

 Self-enquiry through practical philosophy

-Themes explored in this 10 session ‘Practical Philosophy & Happiness’ course…
+Themes explored in this 10 session ‘Practical Philosophy & Love’ course…

 1. The True Nature of Happiness